-Create a Server Flow for Session Manager and the Verizon IPCC.
-To create a Server Flow, navigate to UC-Sec Control Center → Device Specific Settings → End Point Flows.
-Select the Server Flows tab and click Add Flow as shown in below.
+Create a Server Flow for Session Manager and the Verizon IP Trunk.
+To create a Server Flow, navigate to Device Specific Settings \rightarrow End Point Flows.
+Select the Server Flows tab and click Add Flow as shown below.

-The following screen shows the flow named "Avaya SM6.3 Flow" being added to the sample configuration.
+The following screen shows the flow named "Avaya SM6.3 Flow" used in the sample configuration.
 This flow uses the interfaces, policies, and profiles defined in previous sections.
 Click Finish.

 Once again, select the Server Flows tab and click Add Flow.
 The following screen shows the flow named "Verizon_IP_Trunk" created in the sample configuration.
-This flow uses the interfaces, polices, and profiles defined in previous sections.
+This flow uses the interfaces, policies, and profiles defined in previous sections.
 Click Finish.